A user token is a signed JWT token that contains:

 --auth-type=tokens \

-Execute the following command on the machine where you deployed the control plane.
+- Run the following command on the machine where you deployed the control plane to generate the token:

 curl http://localhost:5681/global-secrets/admin-user-token | jq -r .data | base64 -d